James H. Snook: Murder of Theora Hix

-On June 13, 1929, near the Scioto Country Club, Snook hit Hix with a ball-peen hammer multiple times before cutting her jugular vein with a pocketknife.
-According to Snook's testimony, Hix was angry that he planned to visit his mother.
+On June 13, 1929, near the Scioto Country Club, Snook and Hix had sex in his car.
+Afterwards, Snook hit Hix with a ball-peen hammer multiple times before cutting her jugular vein with a pocketknife.
+According to Snook's testimony, Hix was angry that he said he planned to visit his mother.
 He testified that she had threatened to murder his wife and child and that he hit her after she had reached for her gun.
 He claimed that he cut her jugular vein in order to end her suffering.

-Hix's body was discovered on June 14, at which point she was identified by her roommates Beatrice and Alice Bustin.
+Hix's body was discovered on the morning of June 14 by two sixteen-year-old boys near a shooting range outside of Columbus, Ohio.
+That afternoon, Hix was reported missing by her roommate and police identified the body as hers.
+Police discovered that Snook had rented a room for himself and Hix.
+Hix's hat and gloves were found in Snook's car, and blood stains were found on the car door and on his clothing.
 Snook was arrested on June 15.

-He confessed to the crime, but during the course of the trial he rescinded his confession, claiming that he was coerced by police and prosecutors.
+Snook confessed to the crime, but during the course of the trial he rescinded his confession because he was coerced by police and prosecutors.
 He claimed that he was physically struck by state prosecutor Jack Chester; this was verified by Police Chief Harry French, who witnessed the attack.
+Snook's counsel invoked an insanity defense and self-defense plea, arguing that Hix had driven Snook mad by getting him addicted to narcotics and aphrodisiacs.
+Snook also stated that Hix had abused him through sexual control.
+The prosecution argued that Hix could not have been as sexually deviant as Snook claimed, citing the fact that she wore one-piece underwear, which was considered modest and old-fashioned for the time.

 The trial received significant national media attention.
-The jury took 28 minutes to deliberate before finding Snook guilty of murder in the first degree, after which he was sentenced to death by electrocution.
+Courtroom sketches of the trial were created by Milton Caniff for The Columbus Dispatch.
+Transcripts of Snook's sexually explicit testimony were sold by a court reporter before copies were seized by authorities.
+The jury took 28 minutes to deliberate before finding Snook guilty of murder in the first degree on August 14, 1929.
+Snook was then sentenced to death by electrocution.

-Snook was executed on February 28, 1930, at the Ohio Penitentiary by means of the electric chair.
+Prison warden P. E. Thomas alleged that, prior to his execution, Snook admitted to him that he had lied in his testimony, and that the murder was premeditated.
+According to Thomas, Snook said that he murdered Hix because she had threatened to expose their affair, which would ruin his reputation.
+Snook was executed on February 28, 1930, at the Ohio Penitentiary by electric chair.
 He was buried in Green Lawn Cemetery after a short service at the King Avenue Methodist Church.
-In order to avoid attention, his surname was intentionally excluded from his gravestone, which is labelled as only "James Howard".
+Following her husband's execution, Helen and her daughter returned to her maiden name Marple.
+To protect the family's privacy, Snook's surname was excluded from his gravestone, which is labelled as only "James Howard".
+At the family's request, the exact location of the grave was kept a secret from the public until 2005.